Kabir-Narula/WEB222-Vintage/README.md

 - **Navigation and Styling:** The navigation bar enables effortless artist exploration, with hover effects, custom fonts, and color transitions for an engaging experience.
 - **Song Cards Styling:** Nostalgic song cards, reminiscent of trading cards and classic albums, feature shadows, animations, and colors to create an immersive browsing environment.

-## Academic Integrity Statement

-I attest that the work presented in this RB MusicWebpage project, submitted for the Web 222 final assignment at Seneca College, is entirely my own.
-I have not utilized unauthorized sources, materials, or assistance in completing this project.
-Any external resources have been acknowledged and referenced appropriately.
-The code, design, and content in this project truly reflect my efforts and understanding of the course material.

-I recognize the significance of upholding academic integrity and ethical standards as expected by Seneca College.
-Any instances of collaboration, inspiration, or guidance from external sources are transparently documented.
-I am fully cognizant of the consequences of academic misconduct and pledge to uphold the highest levels of academic honesty and integrity throughout my tenure at Seneca College.